miso-lims/miso-lims/changes/add_GLT-3941.md

-Contact Roles data type, and can now assign a contact role to a contact when creating/editing a project
+Contact Roles data type to describe the purpose of a contact within a project